 I have worked with museums, banks, galleries, archives, auction houses, enthusiasts, places of education and department stores in London, New York, Geneva, Cairo and Warsaw.
-I have explored the entanglements of art and capital in 19th century Manchester, documented lost property recovered by London Transport in a single day, constructed possible futures and impersonated a famous art dealer.
-These projects, although diverse, have consistently engaged with the cultural institutions that designate and exhibit art, and the increasingly devolved experience of art, to its publics.
+I have explored the entanglements of art and capital in 19th century Manchester, linked the Tate and Bank of England through gifts and their subsequent debt, constructed possible futures for museums and impersonated a famous art dealer.
+These projects, although diverse, have consistently engaged with the cultural forces that designate and exhibit art, and the increasingly devolved experience of art, to its publics.

 In March 2016 a special screeningThe Enthusiasts: Outsider Cinema from the 1950–80s was curated from the Enthusiasts archive at the Museum of Modern Art, Warsaw.
 In April I participated in Making Use: Life in Postartistic Times, and Socialised Afffection was published in Specialism by Open Editions, and in July Museum Futures was screened at a workshop as part of Fieldworks at Hospitalfield in Arbroath.
 In October Query was published as part of Anticipation an exhibition, publication and series of events organised by the Fondation d’entreprise Galeries Lafayette, Paris, and in November I contributed some stools to What Happens to Us.
 And finally, in December Resilience was published as part of The Creative Stance.
 Tearing is added to the Filmoteka collection at the Museum of Modern Art in Warsaw.